Palmdale to Burbank

 Upon completion, the Palmdale to Burbank Project Section will:

-Three new modified build alternatives, which reduce potential impacts to sensitive aquatic resources south of Palmdale, have been added to the Palmdale to Burbank Project Section.
-A total of six alternatives will now be included in the environmental review, including the three original alternatives known as Refined SR14, E1 and E2, and the three new modified alternatives known as SR14A, E1A and E2A.
-The Preferred Alternative (PA) is now the SR14A alternative; the previous PA was the Refined SR14.
+On September 2 ,2022, the California High-Speed Rail Authority (Authority) released the Draft Environmental Impact Report/ Environmental Impact Statement (Draft EIR/EIS) for the Palmdale to Burbank Project Section of the California High-Speed Rail Project for public review and comment under the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
+A total of six alternatives were included in the environmental review, including the three original alternatives known as Refined SR14, E1 and E2, and the three modified alternatives known as SR14A, E1A and E2A.
+The Preferred Alternative (PA) is now the SR14A alternative.
 The modified PA will avoid Una Lake and will be underground through the community of Acton, and within the Angeles National Forest (ANF) and the San Gabriel Mountains National Monument.
 All alignments south of the ANF will remain unchanged.

 A link to the PowerPoint presentation associated with this topic can be found here: PowerPoint: Palmdale to Burbank Amendment to the Preferred Alternative.